 Introduction

 This is a guide for installing Raspberry Pi OS Lite on the Compute Module 4.
-For my working computer, I use Ubuntu 20, installed on a virtual machine.
+As a work computer, I use Ubuntu 20, installed in a virtual machine.

 Sources

-I am using a Raspberry Compute Module 4 with 1 GB RAM and 8 GB eMMC storage.
-On top of that, I have a Raspberry Compute Module 4 IO Board on which the Compute Module is plugged in so as to make corresponding interfaces such as USB, Ethernet, etc., available.
+I'm using a Raspberry Compute Module 4 with 1 GB of RAM and 8 GB of eMMC storage.
+In addition, there is a Raspberry Compute Module 4 IO board, on which the compute module is plugged in, so that appropriate interfaces such as USB, Ethernet, etc. available.

-To flash the software on the Compute Module, I use balenaEtcher, which you can download here:https://www.balena.io/etcher/.
+To flash the software to the compute module I use balenaEtcher, which you can download here https://www.balena.io/etcher/ .

-As an operating system, I use "Raspberry Pi OS Lite" – which is based on Debian Buster – and which you can download here:https://www.raspberrypi.org/software/operating-systems/.
+As an operating system I use "Raspberry Pi OS Lite" - which is based on Debian Buster - which you can download https://www.raspberrypi.org/software/operating-systems/ here.

-In order to be able to flash the Raspberry IO on the Compute Module, the storage must first be mounted – like an SSD card.
+In order to be able to flash the Raspberry IO to the compute module, the memory must first be mounted - like an SSD card.

-To do this, you have to fit a jumper at pins J2 on the Compute Module IO board.
+To do this, you have to set a jumper at pins J2 on the compute module IO board.
 The text "Fit jumper to disable eMMC Boot" is printed on the IO board as a note.

-Then connect the "USB slave" to the computer and supply the IO board with power using a power supply unit.
+Then connect the "USB slave" to the computer and supply the IO board with power supply with a power supply.

-On Linux, you need the library "libusb" and the program "usbboot" to do this.
+### Install software for eMMC mount On Linux, you need the library "libusb" and the program "usbboot".

-You can easily install libusb on Ubuntu using
+You can easily use libusb on Ubuntu with

 sudo apt install libusb-1.0-0-dev

-To install usbboot, you first have to clone the Git repository.
+To install usbboot, you must first clone the Git repository.

 git clone --depth=1 https://github.com/raspberrypi/usbboot

-Then switch to the usbboot directory and compile using "make usb boot".
+Then change to the usbboot directory and compile with make usbboot.

 cd usbboot